luyentru/MLOps/reports/README.md

 > Answer:

 --- Our project manages dependencies using pip and the invoke task runner.
-Dependencies are organized in three requirements files:
+Dependencies are organized in six requirements files:

 - `requirements.txt` for core production dependencies
 - `requirements_dev.txt` for development tools (linters, formatters)